 Warm compresses warm the material that blocks the glands and loosens the crusts on the eyelid, making them easier to remove.
 You can use a flannel as a warm compress, or you can buy an Eyebag from your optometrist which you heat up in the microwave.
 Soak the flannel in hot, not boiling water, and place the flannels on the shut eyelids for five minutes, massaging gently with your hands.
 This will loosen the crusts, you can then use lid scrubs.

-Make up a solution of baby shampoo (one part baby shampoo to 10 parts water) or bicarbonate of soda (one teaspoon dissolved in a cup of water) using cooled boiled water.
-After using the compress, use your finger to pull your lower lid slightly away from the eye and clean the lower lid edge with a cotton wool bud dipped in the solution.
+After using the compress, use your finger to pull your lower lid slightly away from the eye and clean the lower lid edge with a cotton wool bud dipped in warm water.

 Repeat this morning and evening for two weeks, and then two to three times each week in the future to prevent the problem from coming back.